 Gulf Ecosystem Initiative

-The Gulf of Mexico is a place where land, sea, people, and atmosphere are tightly coupled - where human impacts and climate change have a profound impact.
+The Gulf of America is a place where land, sea, people, and atmosphere are tightly coupled - where human impacts and climate change have a profound impact.

-The Gulf Ecosystem Initiative is a $3.5 million partnership between the National Center for Ecological Analysis and Synthesis (NCEAS) in Santa Barbara, CA and the NOAA RESTORE Science Program to fund synthesis science and postdoctoral research.
-Working groups of scientists and decision makers will collaborate to solve pressing questions across the Gulf of Mexico.
-Synthesis science proposals and working groups will cover three main areas of research for decision making in the Gulf of Mexico: fisheries, climate change, and the ecological impacts of management.
+The Gulf Ecosystem Initiative is a partnership between the National Center for Ecological Analysis and Synthesis (NCEAS) in Santa Barbara, CA and the NOAA RESTORE Science Program to fund synthesis science working groups and postdoctoral research.
+Working groups of scientists and decision makers will collaborate to solve pressing questions across the Gulf.
+Synthesis science proposals and working groups will cover three main areas of research for decision making in the Gulf: fisheries, climate change, and the ecological impacts of management.

-Ecological impact of management actions: There have been numerous targeted actions in the Gulf of Mexico to address natural resource management, but how effective are they?
-This third focus area covers the ecological impact of past or current management actions at any scale in the Gulf of Mexico.
+Ecological impact of management actions: There have been numerous targeted actions in the Gulf to address natural resource management, but how effective are they?
+This third focus area covers the ecological impact of past or current management actions at any scale in the Gulf.
 By synthesizing available data, groups will gain a deeper understanding of the outcomes of management decisions, which can inform future or ongoing action.

-You can view a recording of our webinar on our YouTube channel.
+View a recording of our 2025 Webinar on our YouTube channel.

 From first time proposal writers to seasoned veterans, NCEAS staff is here to help you navigate the proposal process.
 Sign up for one on one support with our weekly, virtual office hours.
 Please include topics of potential discussion in the notes box so we can best prepare for our meetings.